Pasu4/animdustry/README.md

 - **description:** The description of your mod.
 Currently does absolutely nothing.
 - **enabled:** Whether the mod should be loaded.
 Can be omitted (assumed true).
 - **debug:** Whether the mod is in debug mode.
 Debug mode activates some features that are useful for debugging.
 Can be omitted (assumed false).
+- **wip:** Whether the mod is a *work in progress* (WIP).
+Can be ommitted (assumed false).
+- **dependencies:** Namespaces of mods that need to be installed for this mod to work.
+Use this if you want to call procedures from a different mod.
+Can be omitted (assumed to be empty).

 ## Custom Units